travsta/azure-experiments/docs/architecture.md

 - Azure ML can be configured to auto-scale for high-throughput scenarios

 ## Future Improvements
-- Implement A/B testing capabilities for model updates
+- Implement evlauation capabilities for future model updates
 - Add a caching layer to improve response times for frequent requests
-- Implement a feedback loop for continuous model improvement